- Also Known As:

 - Small purplish spots on the skin called purpura, caused by bleeding under the skin

-Testing may also be done when it is suspected that an individual has too many platelets.
-An excess of platelets can cause excessive clotting or sometimes bleeding if the platelets are not functioning properly.
-However, people with too many platelets often have no signs or symptoms, so the condition may be found only when a platelet count is done as part of a health check or for other reasons.
+Testing may also be done when it is suspected that you have too many platelets (thrombocytosis).
+This can cause excessive clotting or sometimes bleeding if the platelets are not functioning properly.
+However, you may have no signs or symptoms if you have increased platelets, so the condition may be found only when a platelet count is done as part of a health exam or for another condition.

 What does the test result mean?

-A low platelet count, also called thrombocytopenia, and accompanying signs and symptoms may be caused by a number of conditions and factors.
+A low platelet count, also called thrombocytopenia, along with other certain signs and symptoms, may be caused by a number of conditions and factors.
 The causes typically fall into one of two general categories:

 - Disorders in which the bone marrow cannot produce enough platelets

-- Conditions in which platelets are used up (consumed) or destroyed faster than normal
+- Conditions in which platelets are used up (consumed) or destroyed faster than the bone marrow can produce them

-Examples of conditions causing a low platelet count include:
+Examples of conditions and factors causing a low platelet count include:

 - Idiopathic thrombocytopenia (ITP), also known as immune thrombocytopenic purpura, is the result of antibody production against platelets.

-- Certain drugs, such as aspirin and ibuprofen, some antibiotics (including those containing sulfa), colchicine and indomethacin, H2-blocking agents, hydralazine, isoniazid, quinidine, thiazide diuretics, and tolbutamide, are just a few that have been associated with drug-induced decreased platelet counts.
+- Use of certain drugs, such as aspirin and ibuprofen, some antibiotics (including those containing sulfa), colchicine and indomethacin, H2-blocking agents, hydralazine, isoniazid, quinidine, thiazide diuretics, and tolbutamide; these are just a few that have been associated with drug-induced decreased platelet counts.

-- Heparin-induced thrombocytopenia (HIT) results in low platelets when a person who is on or received heparin therapy develops an antibody.
-(For more on this, see the article on HIT Antibody)
+- Heparin-induced thrombocytopenia (HIT) results in low platelets when you are or have been treated with heparin and you develop an antibody.
+(For more on this, see the article on HIT Antibody.)

 - Leukemia, lymphoma, or another cancer that has spread (metastasized) to the bone marrow—people with cancers often experience excessive bleeding due to a significantly decreased number of platelets.
 As the number of cancer cells increases in the bone marrow, normal bone marrow cells are crowded out, resulting in fewer platelet-producing cells.